heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-She handed me two keys, a heavy, single-toothed barrel key for the room itself, and as she curtly explained, a Schlage for the filing cabinet I was to have access to.
+She handed me two keys, a heavy, single-toothed barrel key for the room itself, and a Schlage, she curtly explained, for the filing cabinet I was to have access to.
 I signed and dated a slip while Chiara drained her sambuca, and she left as abruptly as she had arrived.